Elaine Bernstein Partnow

-Elaine Bernstein Partnow, also known as Elaine Partnow, is a Los Angeles-based author and actor known for her living history portrayals and for her nationally lauded book The Quotable Woman, The First 5,000 Years (2010), a collection of nearly 20,000 quotations by over 5,000 women from 167 nations.
+Elaine Bernstein Partnow, also known as Elaine Partnow, is a Los Angeles–based author and actor known for her living history portrayals and for her nationally lauded book The Quotable Woman, The First 5,000 Years (2010), a collection of nearly 20,000 quotations by over 5,000 women from 167 nations.
 First published in 1977 as The Quotable Woman: 1800-1975, it is currently in its sixth edition.
 Among the 17 published books Partnow has written or co-written are: Speaking with Power, Poise & Ease (2012), The Complete Idiot’s Guide to Your True Age (2009), and The Female Dramatist (1998).
 She is a featured performing artist with the National Women's History Project.
 Most recently, Elaine earned six Best Actress Awards from international film festivals for her leading role in the independent feature film Slipaway; see her IMDb page for details.

 Acting and writing career

 Raised in the Los Angeles, California neighborhoods of Boyle Heights and Baldwin Hills, Partnow began acting in school plays as a kid and was cast in her first professional show two weeks after graduating high school.
 She won Best Actress at the Pasadena Playhouse during a county-wide high school contest.
 She attended UCLA, where she majored in Theatre Arts and was the youngest person at the time to win Best Actress from the department’s Kap ‘n Bells Honor Society.

-She moved to New York after college where she studied for two years with the late German-American actress and drama teacher Uta Hagen at the HB Studios in New York; she also studied there with William Hickey.
+She moved to New York after college where she studied for two years with the late German-American actress and drama teacher Uta Hagen at the HB Studio in New York; she also studied there with William Hickey.
 A member of SAG-AFTRA and AEA, Partnow’s resume includes roles in dozens of stage plays, films, television shows, commercials, and music videos, including supporting roles in three Peter Bogdanovich films.
 More recently she has had cameo roles in several feature films and a leading role in the prize-winning feature Slipaway.